aws-samples/sagemaker-ssh-helper/FAQ.md

 See the examples of such containers [byoc/Dockerfile.internet_free](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/tests/byoc/Dockerfile.internet_free) and [byoi_studio/Dockerfile.internet_free](https://github.com/aws-samples/sagemaker-ssh-helper/blob/main/tests/byoi_studio/Dockerfile.internet_free) in the tests.

-You will also need to configure AWS PrivateLink for [Session Manager endpoints](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-privatelink.html) and for [STS endpoints](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_sts_vpce.html).
+You will also need to configure AWS PrivateLink for [Session Manager endpoints](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-privatelink.html) and for [STS endpoints](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_sts_vpce.html), in addition to your already existing endpoints for SageMaker and S3.

 *Note:* If you are using the [Network Isolation](https://docs.aws.amazon.com/sagemaker/latest/dg/mkt-algo-model-internet-free.html) mode, i.e., set the `enable_network_isolation` parameter of the `Estimator` to `True`, you won't be able to connect to your containers, because they will have no access to the Amazon Systems Manager.